smpleader/Torch-Laravel9/readme.md

 ## Other usage

 I used a service port 8888 to pubish the site from the root.
 You can refer nginx config file in folder nginx.
-After web service publishment, we access the components example by:
+After web service publishment, we access the component examples by:

 ```
 localhost:8888/components/{packageName}